-Title Addresses Age Goal(s) ncy Strategy Statement Responsible Administrator Status Summer Services Model V. Resourcing ar Operational Efficiency d delivery model for summer special education services that aligns the delivery of summer services for special education students with NYSED regulations for delivery of such services, assures appropriate staffing, assures safety of all students receiving summer services, and maximizes the efficiency of service delivery while maintaining a quality program.
-Establishing a Research and Program Improvement Department High Standard Ull.
-Quality Manag VII.
-Strategic Plan XII.
-Research and Development ement By 2001, Eastern Suffolk BOCES will establish a Research and Program Improvement Department to conduct various types of on-going and Watkins Completed 8/03 Implementing the New SDM Plan I. High Standard developed an action plan to support implementation and evaluation of the Krizel Completed 8/03 Evaluation Assurance Phase I XI.
-Staff Recruitm and Retention By June 2003, the administration will assess the status of the agency's employee evaluation systems to identify strengths and weaknesses and develop recommendations for improvement.
-Bixhorn/ Mensch Completed 6/03 Leadership Team Cohesiveness V. Resourcing ar Operational Efficiency d By June 30, 2003, the administration will plan and implement a program to improve operational efficiency by promoting cohesiveness among Cabinet and Administrative Council members.
+Title Addresses Agency Goal(s) Strategy Statement Responsible Administrator Status Summer Services Model V. Resourcing and Operational Efficiency delivery model for summer special education services that aligns the delivery of summer services for special education students with NYSED regulations for delivery of such services, assures appropriate staffing, assures safety of all students receiving summer services, and maximizes the efficiency of service delivery while maintaining a quality program.
+Establishing a Research and Program Improvement Department I. High Standards III.
+Quality Management VII.
+Strategic Planning XII.
+Research and Development By 2001, Eastern Suffolk BOCES will establish a Research and Program Improvement Department to conduct various types of on-going and longitudinal research for the purpose of evaluating programs and services and establishing methods to benchmark progress toward the achievement of strategic objectives outlined within the action plans of this document.
+Watkins Completed 8/03 Implementing the New SDM Plan I. High Standards III.
+Quality Management By November 2002, the Central Shared Decision-Making Committee will have developed an action plan to support implementation and evaluation of the revised Eastern Suffolk BOCES Plan for Shared Decision-Making and Site Based Management.
+Krizel Completed 8/03 Evaluation Assurance Phase I XI.
+Staff Recruitment and Retention By June 2003, the administration will assess the status of the agency's employee evaluation systems to identify strengths and weaknesses and develop recommendations for improvement.
+Bixhorn/ Mensch Completed 6/03 Leadership Team Cohesiveness V. Resourcing and Operational Efficiency By June 30, 2003, the administration will plan and implement a program to improve operational efficiency by promoting cohesiveness among Cabinet and Administrative Council members.
 Bixhorn Completed 6/03 Leadership Preparation XI.
-Staff Recruitm and Retention By June 2003, the administration will design a plan to address the pending turnover of administrative staff within the agency in order to assure that a strong "in-house" pool of candidates will be prepared to apply for positions in the future.
-Mensch/ Lombardo Completed 6/03 Reorganization of the Educational Support and Technology Services Division V. Resourcing ar Operational Efficiency By June 30, 2003, the administration will plan and fully implement the reorganization of the Educational Support and Technology Services Division.
+Staff Recruitment and Retention By June 2003, the administration will design a plan to address the pending turnover of administrative staff within the agency in order to assure that a strong "in-house" pool of candidates will be prepared to apply for positions in the future.
+Mensch/ Lombardo Completed 6/03 Reorganization of the Educational Support and Technology Services Division V. Resourcing and Operational Efficiency By June 30, 2003, the administration will plan and fully implement the reorganization of the Educational Support and Technology Services Division.
 Bixhorn Completed 6/03 Survey of Instructional Program Success III.
-Quality Manag IX.
-Public Informa X. Internal By dane 2000, Eastern Barrow BOOLD with have completed a survey of its Watkins Completed 6/03
+Quality ManagementIX.
+Public InformationX.
+Internal Communication By June 2003, Eastern Suffolk BOCES will have completed a survey of its stakeholders to document the success of Instructional Programs.
+This survey will be based upon a survey protocol commissioned by the Board and developed and administered in the 1997-98 school year by the National Study of School Evaluation (NSSE).
+Watkins Completed 6/03